pocomane/brewed-in-the-apocalypse/bita-strong.md

 - You think some other move should be triggered during what they told, in such case communicate what they have to do.

-Always give to the player the possibility to act differently from that point on.
+Always give to the protagonist the possibility to act differently from that point on.

 __Face the uncertain (move)__ When a character does something risky or that has uncertain consequences, and there are no other more specific moves, a roll is needed.
-The scenarist decides which harms of the character are relevant while the player selects the relevant traits.
-Then the player rolls 2 standard 6-side dices.
+The scenarist decides which harms of the character are relevant while the protagonist selects the relevant traits.
+Then the protagonist rolls 2 standard 6-side dices.
 The outcome is determined by the dice value sum + number of traits - number of harms: